Militia Act of 1862

 The Militia Act of 1862 (enacted July 17, 1862) was an Act of the 37th United States Congress, during the American Civil War, that authorized a militia draft within a state when the state could not meet its quota with volunteers.
-The Act, for the first time, also allowed African-Americans to serve in the militias as soldiers and war laborers.
+The Act, for the first time, also allowed African Americans to serve in the militias as soldiers and war laborers.
 Previous to it, since the Militia Acts of 1792, only white male citizens were permitted to participate in the militias.

-The act was controversial.
-It was praised by many abolitionists as a first step toward equality, because it stipulated that black recruits could be soldiers or manual laborers.
+The act was praised by many abolitionists as a first step toward equality, because it stipulated that black recruits could be soldiers or manual laborers.
 However, the Act enacted discrimination in pay and other areas.
 It provided that most black soldiers were to receive $10 a month, with a $3 reduction for clothing, which was almost half as was received by white soldiers who received $13.
-According to historian Eric Foner, however, the difference in pay stemmed from the fact that the legislation envisioned blacks mainly as military laborers freeing up whites for combat.
-Many regiments struggled for equal pay, some refusing any money until June 15, 1864, when Congress deleted that portion of the Militia Act and granted equal pay for all black soldiers.
+Historian Eric Foner posits that the difference in pay stemmed from the fact that the legislation envisioned black soldiers mainly as military laborers, freeing up white soldiers for combat.
+Many regiments struggled for equal pay, some refusing any money until June 15, 1864, when Congress removed that portion of the Militia Act and granted equal pay for all black soldiers.

-The state-administered system set up by the Act failed in practice and in 1863 Congress passed the Enrollment Act, the first genuine national conscription law.
-The 1863 law required the enrollment of every male citizen and those immigrants who had filed for citizenship between ages 20 and 45 and making them liable for conscription.
+In 1863, when voluntary enlistment was declining under the Act's state-administered system, Congress passed the Enrollment Act.
+This was the first genuine national conscription law and required the enrollment of every able-bodied male citizen and immigrants between ages 20 and 45 who had filed for citizenship.